RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 ----------
 - The controller consists of an interface class IHowToInvestController which would have a single operation to open a portfolio manager which would start receiving inputs and perform operations based on these inputs.
-The openPortfolioManager method in the interface has no return type and would take a IPortfolioManager type model as the argument in order to start the application.
+The openPortfolioManager method in the interface has no return type.
 The controller would delegate and call the model inorder to perform certain operations based on the user input.

+- The controller would take two models and a view.
+The view would be an implementatino of the IHowToInvestView interface and the models are of type IManager - one for a strategies and one for portfolio related operations.

 - The following HowToInvestController class is an implementation of the IHowToInvestController interface and provides an operation to open up a portfolio manager wherein a user would be able to make choices provided by